-• Microsoft Office 2016 or later (download available for FREE as a Duquesne student)

-- Adobe® Reader DC or later (download available for FREE)

-- Mozilla Firefox web browser

-- Google Chrome web browser
+- Microsoft Office 2019 or later (download available for FREE as a Duquesne student) - Adobe® Reader DC or later (download available for FREE) - Mozilla Firefox web browser - Google Chrome web browser

 The DU Computer Store sells computer and iPad hardware, software and warranties to students at educational discount prices.
 The Computer Store is located in the Duquesne Union.
-Please visit their website for more information.

 Note: Students are not required to buy their computer or iPad at the DU Computer Store.
+However, only devices purchased through the DU Computer Store can receive Duquesne's warranty and are guaranteed to receive repair service from the campus store.